JularBruno/Cyfrin/readme.md

 #### Tx Types, Why L2, Alchemy

-*Types* seen on broadcast folder transactions, differ on the functionality of the contract.
+*Types* seen on broadcast folder transactions (0x0 0x2), differ on the functionality of the contract.
 There are many and change between zksync and anvil deploys.

 Most projects today prefer deploying to *Layer 2* solutions rather than directly to Ethereum due to the high costs associated with deployments
 - gasUsed: allows us to estimate the deployment cost on the Ethereum mainnet
 - Deploying to ZKsync Sepolia is similar to deploying to a ZKsync local node

 Think of *Alchemy* as the AWS of Web3.
+- The platform's primary component is the _Supernode_, a proprietary blockchain engine that works as a load balancer on top of your node.